How to Plan for and Merge Two or More websites

 Along with Content Strategy, Now is Also Time to Propose a SEO Strategy

-Revising and Consolidating the Information Architecture
+Revising and Consolidating Information Architecture When Merging Websites

 Information architects and user experience specialists work with stakeholders on a series of exercises including stakeholder interviews, card sorting, and sitemap creations with rounds of revisions.
 Subject matter experts also go through a painstaking process mapping each site’s URL and duplicate content, which must be dealt with.
 There’s also the intentional overlap.
 Your organization’s digital marketing managers and web managers have to make decisions on how to combine the pages for intent resolution.
 Some groups opt for letting SEO success take the lead when making the selection.
 Others prefer to reconfigure the pages and the content to meet a new goal.
 Regardless of decision made, we have to strategically think through a content migration strategy and plan along with a URL redirect strategy.

-Developing a Migration Plan
+Developing a Migration Plan for Merging Websites

-Implementing a URL Link Redirect Strategy
+Implementing a URL Redirect Strategy When Merging Websites

 Prior to launching, it’s critical to make sure that all old links from the site that we sunset do full redirects to the new pages on the primary domain.
 This involves link checking and implementing a 301 and 404 redirect strategy to links that are being sunset but still available on the new website.
 Now is also a good opportunity to investigate URL-related problems.
 For example, is there a malware warning?
 Has Google penalized one?
 Is there a combination of URLs that’s just buggy?
 Dead links are another thing to investigate at this point.
 These aren’t the pages we want to bring to the newly merged site.